Connecting an AWS EC2 Instance of a Private Subnet using Bastion Host

 - Bastion host: The ec2 instance which is present in the public subnet from which we try to connect to an instance present in a private subnet is called a Bastion host.

-So, now let’s get started with the problem statement.
+After analyzing all the theoretical aspects of all the Key terminologies, now let’s get started with the proper analyzation of our problem statement (illustrated above).
 So first of all to get started with the problem statement we need to follow some steps which are as follow :

 Step 1: Create an Aws ec2 instance in a public subnet of any AWS region.